Valeri Tokarev

 Valeri Ivanovich Tokarev (Валерий Иванович Токарев; born 29 October 1952) is a Russian Air Force colonel and test cosmonaut at the Yuri A. Gagarin Cosmonaut Training Center.
 Tokarev traveled to space twice, and has performed two career spacewalks, before retiring in June 2008.

+In 26 March 2009, Tokarev joined the United Russia party.
+On 8 September 2013, he was elected head of Zvyozdny Gorodok for five years, receiving 67.9% of the vote.

 Personal

 Tokarev was born on 29 October 1952 in Kapustin Yar, Astrakhan Oblast, Soviet Union.
 He is married to Irina Tokareva (née Nikolayevna), with whom they have two children: a daughter, Olya, and a son, Ivan, and reside at Star City, Moscow Oblast.
 His mother, Lidiya, lives in the city of Rostov, Yaroslavl Region and his father, Ivan Pavlovich, died in an auto accident in 1972.
 Tokarev's interests include nature, automobiles, airplanes, and sports.

 Education

 In 1973, Tokarev graduated from Stavropol Higher Military Aviation School for Pilots and Navigators.
 In 1982, he completed with honours his studies at the Test Pilot Training Center (TPTC) in Akhtubinsk.
 From 1989 to 1993 he studied by correspondence at the Yu.
 A. Gagarin Military Air Academy in Monino, and from 1996 to 1997 Tokarev studied at the National Economy Academy under the Russian Federal Government, full-time/correspondence tuition and received a master's degree in state administration.